Numerical tolerance for spectral decompositions of random matrices: Optimal numerical tolerance

+In particular, Theorems~\ref{thm:numtol} and \ref{thm:numtol_xs} ensure that when $\epsilon<<\|A\|_{2}^{-1/2}$, the statistical error in the approximation of $U_P W$ (respectively, of $U_P S_P^{1/2} W$) by $\hat{U}_k$ (respectively, $\hat{U}_k \hat{S}_k^{1/2}$) dominates the numerical error, so with high probability, the additional computational resources used to achieve this small numerical error have been squandered.

-which is what we wish to prove. \end{proof} \begin{remark} In practice, for the finite sample case, the constants in Lemma \ref{Minh} cannot be determined {\em a priori}, i.e. prior to computation.
+\begin{remark} In practice, for the finite sample case, the constants in Theorem~\ref{thm:numtol} cannot be determined prior to computation.
 Upper bounds for certain constants can be given, but they are typically far from sharp; see \cite{tang14:_semipar}.
 Nevertheless, we can suggest a large-sample ``rule-of-thumb."
-Namely, under our model assumptions, any numerical algorithm for the spectral decomposition of $A$ should be terminated when the relative error $\frac{\|A\hU_k-\hU_k \hS_k\|_2}{\|A\|_2}$ has suitably stabilized and is sufficiently small, but {\em not too small}.
-By Eq. \eqref{eq:final_conv}, choosing the bound $\epsilon$ on this error to be of just slightly smaller order than $1/\sqrt{\|A\|_2}$ allows us to account for the unknown constants.
+Namely, under our model assumptions, choosing $\epsilon$ to be of just slightly smaller order than $1/\sqrt{\|A\|_2}$ allows us to account for the unknown constants.
 Thus, a potential heuristic is to let $\epsilon$ be approximately $1/[\log(\log(n)) \sqrt{\|A\|_2}]$; that is, we simply want $\epsilon$ to be of just smaller order than $1/\sqrt{\|A\|_2}$, and the $\log(\log(n))$ factor is but one of many that would allow us to achieve this.
 From the point of view of implementation, the reader may wonder how to impose a tolerance of order $1/\sqrt{\|A\|_2}$ without actually calculating the spectral norm of $A$ itself.
-To address this, note that the maximum row sum of $A$, $\delta(A)$, is both inexpensive to compute and serves as an upper bound for spectral norm, and so $1/\sqrt{\delta(A)}$ can be employed as a conservative tolerance for the computation of the largest-magnitude eigenvalue of $A$.
+To address this, note that the maximum absolute row sum of $A$, $\delta(A)$, is both inexpensive to compute and serves as an upper bound for the spectral norm, so $1/\sqrt{\delta(A)}$ can be employed as a conservative tolerance for the computation of the largest-magnitude eigenvalue of $A$.
 Once this top eigenvalue is computed, subsequent computations can proceed with $1/\sqrt{\|A\|_2}$ as the tolerance. \end{remark}